 The most important job of any laptop backpack is protection.
 What good is a bag that can't protect a laptop?
 With this in mind, we weighted this metric the heaviest in our test plan when rating each backpack.
 We looked at the padding—specifically, the amount and its placement.
-We considered the laptop compartment size, the securing system that keeps it in place, and laptop location.
-While most backpacks do a decent job of protecting a laptop, no system we tested was perfect.
+We considered the laptop compartment size, the securing system that keeps it in place, and its location.
+While most backpacks do a decent job protecting a laptop, no system we tested was perfect.
 We are surprised that companies don't emphasize this metric more deeply in engineering and design.
-Below, we dissect all these important considerations, providing an overview of which laptop backpacks provide the best in protection.
+Below, we dissect all these important considerations, providing an overview of which laptop backpacks provide the best protection.

 Laptop Compartment Size

 The size of the compartment that holds the laptop is critical because if it is too large, the computer will move around, exposing it to potential knocks and friction.
 Virtually every bag we tested is designed to fit a 15-inch laptop.
-The Jansport Right Pack has a huge amount of volume that would fit a thicker 15" laptop and its case.
+The Jansport Right Pack has a huge volume that would fit a thicker 15" laptop and its case.

 Another critical aspect of any backpack is how comfortable it is to carry.
 After all, if you can't stand to put the bag on your back for more than a few minutes, how effective will it be for carrying things all over town — or the world?
-To test comfort, we wanted to make sure that we mimicked real-life conditions.
+To test comfort, we wanted to ensure we mimicked real-life conditions.
 We loaded these bags up with our around-town necessities and carried them everywhere we went.
 We also wore them with much lighter loads to see how each felt without a laptop or much else.
 Testers and friends of different shapes, sizes, and genders donned each model to determine how they fit and how comfortable each is for everyday wear.

 The two fundamental features encapsulating comfort are the design of the shoulder straps and the design of the backplate.
 The amount of padding in the shoulder straps is not nearly as significant as the width of the straps and how far apart they are where they attach to the top of the pack.

 Equally important, as far as comfort goes, is the construction of the backplate.
 Some of the backpacks we tested have super stiff trays or plastic sheets to add rigidity and protection to the laptop.
 While these may do a better job of protecting your computer (a key factor), they are not as comfortable.
-Packs like the Incase Icon that incorporate soft padding in the backplate were the most comfortable in our tests, both for walking and bike riding.
+Packs like the Incase Icon that incorporated soft padding in the backplate were the most comfortable in our tests for walking and bike riding.
 We also appreciate a backplate with good breathability, like The North Face Borealis.

 Organization and Storage